- People & Economy

 Juvenile and adult zebra mussels can attach themselves to any hard surface in great numbers.
 Zebra mussels clog water intake pipes, foul boat hulls and engines, obscure archeological artifacts, and can also negatively affect the aquatic ecosystem.
 They have also contributed to a decline in the Lake’s population of native mussels.
 Unfortunately, studies around the world have yet to yield effective strategies for controlling zebra mussels once they have been introduced.
 Spread prevention to protect areas currently without zebra mussels remains the top priority for zebra mussel management.

-Water chestnut is one of 50 known aquatic non-native and invasive species in Lake Champlain.
+Zebra mussels are one of 50 known aquatic non-native and invasive species in Lake Champlain.

 Learn More →